Instructor: Prof. Gilbert Strang

 This is another way to say what the equation is asking.
 The equation is looking for two pieces of straight lines that meet at a but their slope drops by one.
 By the way, what were the slopes?
 It's good to graph the slopes, too.
 Let me graph the slopes.
 The slope u', the derivative du/dx.
 What's the slope here?
 Slope is 1-a at this point, right?
 The derivative is 1-a along here.
 So slope is 1-a.
 And now at x=a the slope changes to this one.
 And what's the slope of that second part?
 Minus a.
 Look.
 It did it right.
 Minus a is the slope along here.
 Do you see 1-a?
 It dropped by one.
 The one disappeared to leave a slope of minus a.

 Maybe while we're on a roll, let's solve the free-fixed guy.
 So this is our-- might as well be systematic.
-This with the fixed-fixed problem.
+This is the fixed-fixed problem.
 Let me below it solve the free-fixed problem.
-So it'll be u''.
-That's the second derivative equals delta at x-a.
-Same set up.
+So it'll be minus u'', that's the second derivative, equals delta at x-a.
+Same setup.
 But now the top end is, so it's free at the top.
 What does that mean?
-Slope is zero at the top but is still fixed at the bottom.
+Slope is zero at the top but it's still fixed at the bottom.
 So this will be now free-fixed.
 Let me go straight to the picture.
 Let me go straight to the picture of u(x).
 So there is x=0, there's x=1, here's the load at a.
 What's up?
 And while you're thinking about that, let me draw a picture to match this picture.
 A bar fixed at the bottom but not at the top.
 And it's got its load here hanging down.
 But let's do it math first, and then check with the picture.

 Now I've got to do the discrete case.
 Are you up for the discrete case?
-The case where we're doing, we have a difference equation, so we're doing KU equal a column of the identity.
+The case where we're doing-- We have a difference equation, so we're doing Ku equal a column of the identity.
 Column of I. Let me take a specific column.
-Say, .
-Let's suppose we have five.
-I'm going to draw a picture now.
-We have five because I made it five by five.
+Say [0, 1, 0, 0, 0].
+Let's suppose we have five-- I'm going to draw a picture now.
+We have five, because I made it five by five.
 One, two, three, four, five, here is zero and here is six.
 So h is 1/(5+1), 1/6, that's the delta x.
-So what does my equation say?
-Remember what K is.
-U is the n u_1, u_2, u_3, u_4, and u_5, the unknowns.
+And my equation says-- So what does my equation say?
+Remember what K is. u is then u_1, u_2, u_3, u_4, and u_5, the unknowns.
 K is our old friend with twos and minus ones and minus ones.
 I'm going to find the solution.
 And this'll be the solution that has a load at this point.
 This is like my point a, right?
 Here in the continuous case, a could run anywhere between zero and one.
 In the discrete case, I've got five possible load points and I've picked the second one.
 Five columns of the identity matrix, five places to put that one, I put it there.